iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

     // Author implementation will set the Channel Type let mut author = Author::new("AUTHOR_SEED", ChannelType::SingleBranch, client);

-    // Start the channel and retrieve the announcement address link let ann_address = author.send_announce().await?;
+    // Start the channel and retrieve the announcement link let ann_link = author.send_announce().await?;

-    // Convert the announcement address to a string to share with others println!("{}", ann_address.to_string());
+    // Convert the announcement link to a string to share with others println!("{}", ann_link.to_string());
     Ok(())
 }
 ```

 ### Subscriber
-Replace the seed of the subscriber with a random string, paste the announcement address from the author script above and run the script to let the subscriber find the channel.
+Replace the seed of the subscriber with a random string, paste the announcement link from the author script above and run the script to let the subscriber find the channel.

 ```
 use anyhow::Result;